Discover more from Tech World With Milan Newsletter

 Focus on ONE thing

 A primary differentiator between top performers and others is that top performers don’t multitask.
-It is scientifically proven that our brain cannot multitask, and even if we try to do that, we lose a significant amount of time to concentrate on another task.
+Scientifically, our brains cannot multitask; even if we try, we lose significant time concentrating on another task.

-This single-tasking approach not only leads to better-quality work and enhanced problem-solving but also reduces stress and mental fatigue, promoting a sense of accomplishment and motivation to maintain productivity throughout the day.
+This single-tasking approach leads to better-quality work and enhanced problem-solving, reduces stress and mental fatigue, and promotes a sense of accomplishment and motivation to maintain productivity throughout the day.

 We need to understand first that urgent is different from necessary!